 Weston’s state-approved plan is in the care of the Affordable Housing Trust.
 Read the document online.Link to page

-Learn more about the different housing development proposals that are currently in Town.Link to page
+Learn more about the different housing development proposals, both supported and not supported, that are currently in Town.Link to page

 Friendly 40Bs in town:

 Warren Avenue - municipal buildings repurposed as affordable housing by the Affordable Housing Trust